vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     There are two approaches being used to apply data to the digital twin - the first via property updates using a JSON patch, the second via the publishing of telemetry data.

-    The ADT client utilizes a JSON Patch document to add or update digital twin properties.
+    The Azure Digital Twins client utilizes a JSON Patch document to add or update digital twin properties.
 The JSON Patch defines a JSON document structure for expressing a sequence of operations to apply to a JSON document.
-The various values are added to the patch as append or replace operations, and the ADT is then updated asynchronously.
+The various values are added to the patch as append or replace operations, and the Azure Digital Twins is then updated asynchronously.

    > **TIP**: To learn more about a JSON Patch document, review the following resources:
    > * [Javascript Object Notation (JSON) Patch](https://tools.ietf.org/html/rfc6902)